My Story: Leadership, Callings & Transformation

 After my dad passed away, and once the grief started to lift, the fire started burning in me.
 I took it to heart.
 I was tired of surviving.
 I wanted to thrive.

-I kept growing at work, eventually moving into leading teams, landing an executive role, and gaining new opportunities.
-We still had some hard times, and I had to leave school on several occasions due to competing commitments.
+I kept growing at work, eventually moving into leading teams, and gaining new opportunities.
+We still had some challenges, and I had to take breaks from school on several occasions.

-And while I hung on to my dreams, my life again took a dip over 7 years ago.
-I was expecting our fourth child, I had to quit school, it was the height of the financial crash, and the pressures were mounting at home and work.
-It felt like everything was falling apart.
+And while I still believed in my dreams, almost a decade ago, I was expecting our fourth child, and I had to take a break from school again.
+It was the height of the financial crash, and the pressures were mounting at home and work.

 My roots never left me, and I worried I had missed out on some dreams by pursuing a more traditional career route.
 I struggled living in the either/or mentality for far too long, leading me to question my path and constantly question myself instead of truly enjoying my growth.

-For years, I even struggled with all my different roles, as a working mom, as a deeply spiritual woman who also loved numbers, having independence and earning power, and still truly having heart for people and service.
+For years, I struggled with all my different roles, as a working mom, as a spiritual woman who also loved having independence and earning power, while still having a heart for people and service.

-I saw how many women struggled with the same issues--the constant balancing act of family and career.
+And I saw how many women resonated with the same challenges-the constant balancing act of family and career.